 Not only Alaskan virgin nature but the local inhabitants are one of the loveliest and kindest people you can meet!
 If you visit Alaska at the beginning or at the end of the season, you can witness the most awesome natural phenomena – the Northern Lights!
 There is nothing more magical than a colorful dancing sky!
 On the other hand – if you visit Alaska in the middle of summer – you can enjoy the midnight sun.
 It’s great for hikers – you don’t have to be afraid of getting back late, because the sun never set.

-- By air – Condor Airlines have the cheapest flights from Europe to Alaska.
+- By air – Alaska Airlines have the cheapest flights to Alaska.
 There are two main airports in the Alaska – Anchorage, and Fairbanks.
-A return ticket from Prague to Alaska varies around $1100.
-With a little luck, you can find a cheaper ticket.
-If you are flying from the USA you can check Alaskan Airlines.
+If you are flying from Europe, check the cheapest flight here.

-- By boat – Cruise ships are very popular especially by visitors coming from the United States.
+- By cruise – Cruise ships are very popular especially by visitors coming from the USA.
 Most of the boat cruises can be purchased as a part of a travel agency package.
 These cruise ships are most likely coming from Vancouver, and usually last 7 days.
 Prices start at $650.
+Read this guide about Alaska cruises and Alaska cruises from Vancouver.

 - By car – many Americans come to Alaska from the continental part of the US by cars.
 The trip itself takes about 4 days, but most visitors spend longer time on the road and enjoy the road trip on the way.
-Having your own car is definitely a huge advantage because distances are huge and public transport coverage is minimal in Alaska.
+Having your own car during road trip around Alaska is definitely a huge advantage because distances are huge and public transport coverage is minimal in Alaska.
+Check the best car rental offers.

 The season in Alaska is relatively short (starts in May and ends at the beginning of September).
 Locals describe single months as follows: